dekoning-lab/slim-tree/README.md

 - `my_tree.txt` — Newick tree with branch lengths **in generations** If your tree has branch lengths in **substitutions per site**, use `-s` to convert automatically:
 - `stationary_distributions.csv` — codon stationary distributions (61 codons × N profiles)
+[NEED TO RUN MORE TEST TO MAKE SURE -s WORKS - WORKING ON IT]

 ```bash
 slim-tree my_tree.txt stationary_distributions.csv -s -n 100 -v 2.5e-6